 The Authority has continued to manage expenses and implement cost containment measures where possible.
-The increase in salaries and benefits is a result of increased headcount year-over-year and the application of the pay-for-performance program.
-The decrease in services is a result of the prior year nonrecurring contribution to the Corps for dredging projects.
-Capital asset impairments were the result of assets torn down as part of the expansion efforts and permanent stoppage of certain construction projects that management elected not to pursue.
+The decrease in salaries and benefits is a result of vacant positions offset by the application of the pay-for-performance programs.
+The decrease in services is a result of completion of the power line raising.
 Insurance expense increased as a result of expanded coverage in the Authority's portfolio.
-Depreciation expense continues to increase as the Authority finalizes some of the larger projects in the capital expansion plan.
+Depreciation and amortization expense continues to increase as the Authority finalizes larger projects in the capital expansion plan.
 The following table and graphs analyze operating expenses by major category as well as providing a relative mix year-over-year.